On average, your neighbors pay $95 a month.See Your Rates

 |US Cost Per Month||$91||$94||$97|

 Choosing a homeowners insurance company in New Jersey should be easier.
 Actually, it’s already easy.
-You could just go with whichever company your mortgage lender recommends, but you won’t get the best rates.
 The key to the best rates is to get a homeowners insurance quotes comparison in New Jersey from multiple companies.

 These were the most common home insurance companies reported by QuoteWizard users in New Jersey last year.
 Out of the 17,674 New Jersey homeowners that used QuoteWizard to request insurance quotes last year, 657 had no home insurance.

 Why contact every insurer in New Jersey you want a homeowners quote from?
 You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|